alexisrsantos/WindTurbines_cancer/README.md

 ## Death Rates
 ![Death Rates](Rplot09.png)

-The code includes an section for an analysis that excludes Texas (an outlier).
+The code includes a section for an analysis that excludes Texas (an outlier).

 # Conclusion
 There is no correlation between Wind Energy indicators and any of cancer indicators at the state-level.